Information for Prospective Students

 Will I be able to play in the Symphony Orchestra or the Philharmonic Orchestra if I am a non-major?

 Absolutely!
 The orchestras are open to all students by audition.
 Both orchestras are made up of music and non-music majors.

 All students (new and returning) who are interested in participating in the orchestras must audition.
 Generally, students audition in the fall in the weekend before classes begin.
 Audition for the fall of 2014 will be a little different because the Symphony Orchestra will be returning one week earlier to campus to prepare and rehearse for the Nobel Concert as part of the 50th anniversary celebration of the Nobel Conference.
 Please see link for audition information.
 Students should prepare a solo pieces or an excerpt of a solo piece that is about five minutes, two octaves of major scales up to three sharps and three flats for first year students, three octaves for returning students, and designated orchestra excerpts.

 Will I qualify for music scholarships if I do not intend to be a music major?

-Absolutely!
+Yes!
 There are different music scholarships available to Gustavus students interested in continuing their musical education.
 One of our most prominent music scholarships is the Jussi Bjorling Music scholarship ranging from $1000 to $8000 per school year.
 These scholarships are not exclusive to music majors but open to all talented students.
 For more information and to apply for the Bjorling music scholarship, click here.